 Materials and Methods

+Animals

 Groups of obese SHR/Ntul//-cp rats were selected from the breeding colony at ~5 weeks of age (n=8 rats/treatment group) and maintained on stock Purina rodent chow and house water, ad libitum, until 7 weeks of age, reared under conventional environmental conditions (20-22°C, 50% RH and housed in plexiglass cages lined with ~1 inch of fresh pine shavings).

+Diets

 Animals were then switched to a USDA-formulated control diet containing 54% carbohydrate as sucrose, 20% protein as equal parts lactalbumin and casein, 16 % fats as equal parts corn oil, beef tallow, lard and coconut oil, 5.9 % cellulose, 3.1 % AIN vitamin and mineral salt mix, and 1% Teklad vitamin mix, for the remainder of the study [31].
 In addition a second group of littermates were fed the same diet with the addition of miglitol ([1, 5 dideoxy-1, 5-[(2-hydroxyethyl) imino]-D glucitol; generic = miglitol; currently marketed as Glyset®) at a dosage of 150 mg/kg (0.015%) of diet as an admixture, calculated to provide ~

 2.5 mg of miglitol per animal per day based on typical daily consumption of the control diet.

+Determination of Body weight and Urine collection

 Body weights were obtained weekly as an indicator of animal wellness.
 Urines were collected in a metabolic cage beginning at 8 weeks of age for measures of glycosuria to confirm the onset and progression of diabetic status.

+Oral Glucose Tolerance Test

 After 6 weeks of the miglitol diet, rats were subjected to an oral glucose tolerance (250 mg/kg BW via gavage administered slowly within a one minute duration) and blood obtained periodically via tail bleeding over a 2 hour duration for measures of glucose (glucose oxidase method) and plasma insulin concentration via immunochemistry [32].
 The area under the glucose and insulin curves was determined via the method of Sagakuchi et al. [33].
 Measures of Hemoglobin A1c were determined via spectrophotometry after microcolumn separation [34].

+Method of Euthanasia and Tissue Collection

 At the end of the study, rats were humanely sacrificed with a small animal guillotine and principal fat pads including the dorsal, retroperitoneal, and epididymal fat pads were dissected in their entirety, weighed to the nearest 0.1 mg., and the sum of the 3 depots expressed as a percent of body weight as a measure of relative adiposity.
 The liver tissue was also dissected free in its entirety, weighed, and aliquots homogenized in a sucrose-EDTA phosphate buffer for measures of glucokinase, malic enzyme, and glucose-6-phosphate dehydrogenase activity and expressed as units/mg protein/liver [19,35,36].
 Tissue protein was determined with the classic method of Lowry et al [36].

+Statistical Analysis

 Data were analyzed via standard statistical procedures including student t test, ANOVA, and Pages L test for trend analysis [37,38].
 The study was approved by the Institutional Animal Care and Use Committee.

 Results